 Ann M. Knoll

 What is the most rewarding aspect of your position?:

-A staff position for an academic art museum provides opportunities to work with an incredible art collection, knowledgeable colleagues and faculty members, as well as engaging donors and council members.
-But for me, the job's most rewarding aspects are the opportunities to work with and get to know a few ND students every year.
+A staff position for an academic art museum such as the Snite Museum of Art provides opportunities to work with an incredible art collection, knowledgeable colleagues and faculty members, as well as engaging donors and council members.
+But for me, the job's most rewarding aspects are the opportunities to work with and get to know a few new ND students every year.

 How did you get into museum work?:

 I chose the art museum profession after investigating both archaeology and object conservation as careers, and participating in internships at four museums that varied in size, type of collection, and governance structure.

 In elementary school, my favorite subject was social studies.
 It combined information from multiple fields and disciplines to explain world cultures, and I enjoyed reading about archaeologists and famous sites.

 In college, my career goal shifted from archaeology to object conservation and art history after participating in a six-week excavation, and discussions with professional archaeologists doing contract survey work for governmental units due to the lack of teaching positions.
 I knew excavation teams often included a conservator.
 Internships at two different museum conservation labs revealed the repetitive nature of the job and daily exposure to harmful chemicals.
 So I went to graduate school and entered the museum administration field for more variety in my daily tasks and opportunities for interactions with colleagues, donors, and artists.

 Favorite work in the Snite Museum of Art?: